-This is an egregious act of inhumane handling of animals in connection with slaughter, as your establishment failed to drive livestock from the unloading ramps to the holding pens with a minimum of excitement and discomfort to the animals.
+These findings represent an egregious act of inhumane handling of animals in connection with slaughter, as your establishment failed to effectively stun a hog so that it remained in a state of complete unconsciousness.
 Your establishment does not currently have a Robust Systematic Approach for humane handling and slaughter of livestock.

-This is a violation in accordance with Title 9 CFR 313.2(a) which states, "Driving of livestock from the unloading ramps to the holding pens and from the holding pens to the stunning area shall be done with a minimum of excitement and discomfort to the animals.
-Livestock shall not be forced to move faster than a normal walking speed."
+This is a violation of Title 9 CFR 313.16(a)(1), which states, "The firearms shall be employed in the delivery of a bullet or projectile into the animal in accordance with this section so as to produce immediate unconsciousness in the animal by a single shot before it is shackled, hoisted, thrown, cast, or cut.
+The animal shall be shot in such a manner that they will be rendered unconscious with a minimum of excitement and discomfort."

-Mr. James Olson, Manager Olson Meat Plant, Est. M21799

 This constitutes failure to adhere to the regulatory requirements of the humane handling and slaughter of livestock, as required by the Federal Meat Inspection Act, 21 U.S.C.
 603(b), the Humane Methods of Slaughter Act, and the regulations promulgated thereunder.